turingschool/backend-curriculum-site/module3/lessons/Pd_overview.md

 ## Deliverables
 Week 2:
-* Draft of Your Resume due by 5 pm Friday of Week 2.
+* Submit a Draft of Your Resume due by 5 pm Friday of Week 2.
-* Submit an ATS-ready resume with one column vs. two or more columns.
-* It should be a one-page resume including at least two software projects.
-* Include a list of your technical skills.

 Week 4:
-* Draft of Your Turing Alumni Portfolio due by 9 a.m.
+* Submit a draft of Your Turing Alumni Portfolio by 9 a.m.
 Friday of Week 4.

-* Build the bio section of your portfolio.
+Week 5:

-Week 5: Resume Consultancy Project Submission
+* Resume Consultancy Project Submission
 * Update your resume with your consultancy project by Tuesday at 9 a.m.
-MT.
-* Cover Letter Drafts: Peer review opportunities are available; career specialists can also review.
+MT

 Week 6:
 * Final Draft of Resume and Turing Alumni Portfolio due by 9 a.m.
 Monday of Week 6.